corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/upgrading/_index.md

 The result contains the `cpiFileChecksum`.

-## Apply the new CPI to each Virtual Node
+## Apply the New CPI to Each Virtual Node

 The Cluster Administrator can [apply the new version of the CPI]({{< relref "../../deploying-operating/vnodes/upgrade-cpi.md">}}) using the CPI checksum.